kiwisincebirth/TRS-80-MODEL-1-K/frehd/RESOURCES.md

 SYSTEM (SYSGEN)
 ```

+which disables floppy drives.

 ## UTILITIES

-The current version of these is 2.05, where as hard drive images generally have 2.03
+The current version of these is 2.05, whereas hard drive images generally have 2.03

 | Utility  | Description                                                    |
 |----------|----------------------------------------------------------------|